Searching tips combined queries (Legacy)

 happy won't trigger a match outside of a

-call activity, we can just use full-text search inside the query:
+call activity, we can just use a full-text search inside the query:

 Let's try another one.
 This query matches leads who have replied to our template "Initial Outreach" sent by John during the first week of April: